 “Basically, you still get the same sensor resolution at 24.5 MP, image stabilization, autofocus points, and a lot more,” said Summers.
 “So, if you already own Z6, there is probably no need for an upgrade.
 However, if you still don’t have a cam and need to choose between Z6 and the Z6 II, the latter is better as it has two SD card slots, better continuous shooting, and more.”

-The new Nikon Z6 II now offers continuous shooting mode up to 14 FPS (24.5 MP for up to 124 frames).
+The new Nikon Z6 II now offers continuous shooting mode up to 14 FPS.
 This is a dramatic change since Z6’s burst mode comes at 12 FPS.
 It also delivers excellent 4K videos at 60 FPS.
 Lastly, it offers two Expeed 6 processors which help it deliver faster image processing, more buffer capacity, and better AF performance.

 “When we tried to compare Z6 and Z6 II using the same lens, the latter was able to focus faster.
 It can also designate a smaller frame to focus on the eyes of the subject.
 This allows the new model to deliver more accurate autofocus even when used with complex subjects,” Summers added.